How to Create a Java Package in 2025?

 Step 2: Write Your Java Classes

 Navigate to your package directory and create a new Java file.
-For instance, to create a class named MyClass
+For instance, to create a class named MyClass, follow these steps:

 -